Metropolitan Borough of Gateshead: Parliamentary constituencies

+In national government the borough contains four parliamentary constituencies, Blaydon and Consett, Gateshead Central and Whickham, Jarrow and Gateshead East and Washington and Gateshead South.
+The Gateshead Central and Whickham constituency is the only one wholly in Gateshead.
+Its MP, first elected in 2024, is Mark Ferguson (Labour).
+The Blaydon and Consett constituency covers the west of the borough and Birtley to the south, and has been represented since 2017 by Liz Twist, also for Labour.
+The Jarrow and Gateshead East constituency takes in the very eastern tip of the borough, including Pelaw.
+It is represented by Kate Osborne (Labour).
+The Washington and Gateshead South constituency is represented by Sharon Hodgson (Labour).

+Political conferences

 Gateshead has hosted two major political conferences.
 The first of these was Labour's spring conference, ahead of the 2005 general election.
 The Conservatives also held a conference at the Sage Gateshead in March 2008.
 The Conservatives do not have any councillors in Gateshead and at the time only had one MP in the whole of the north east region.
 That conference was seen as an attempt to connect to voters in the area.

 Education

 Gateshead has a number of schools across the borough at both primary and secondary level.
 Results are well above average, with a number of outstanding schools.
 Gateshead has amongst the best primary and secondary schools in the country overall.
 A range of schools are present in Gateshead, including Jewish, Roman Catholic, Church of England, Methodist, and non-religious state schools.
 There is one independent school in the borough, Chase school in Whickham.
 Further independent schools can be found in Newcastle, Sunderland, and Tynedale.

-Gateshead town itself has a further education college, Gateshead College, and a leading Jewish higher education institution, Beth Midrash Lemoroth — Jewish Teachers Training College.
+Gateshead town itself has a further education college, Gateshead College, and a Jewish higher education institution, Beth Midrash Lemoroth — Jewish Teachers Training College.